Breach of Fiduciary Duty: Legal Consequences & Case Studies from Prospect Legal

 When Does a Breach of Fiduciary Duty Occur?

-Failure to Act in Good Faith: Making decisions with negligence, dishonesty, or fraudulent intent that harm the company or stakeholders.
+Finally, making decisions with negligence, dishonesty, or fraudulent intent that harm stakeholders is a clear violation.

 Legal Process of Addressing a Fiduciary Breach